 The University Career Center provides services, programs, and support for students and alumni.
 Services include such options as an Education Career Fair held each spring semester, individual appointments with career advisors and the Hire-A-Niner online job and internship database.

 One of our outstanding graduates is Emily Francis, an immigrant from Guatemala.
 She was recently highlighted on the Ellen DeGeneres Show for her determination to complete her education and her drive to give back to the community.
 Emily is making a huge impact on children at Irvine Elementary School in Concord, North Carolina where she was honored as Teacher of Year for Cabarrus County.
 Click here to hear Emily’s inspiring story.

 Michelle Plaisance completed our program in 2010 and is now the Program Director of the Master of Arts in the TESOL program at Greensboro College.
 She also completed her Ph.D. from UNC Charlotte.
 Click here to see her most recent accomplishment.

-Our faculty are passionate about teaching, their academic disciplines and their students.
+Our faculty research efforts have garnered numerous grants to enhance the training of our students and provide services to the immigrant population.
+They are also passionate about teaching, their academic disciplines and their students.
 Faculty members also use their research and community service experience to bring new instructional methods and innovative educational trends into the classroom.
-Faculty members have received awards from the UNC Charlotte College of Education for Excellence in Research, Excellence in Teaching, Excellence in Diversity and for their Sustained Service to Public Schools.
+Faculty members have received awards from the UNC Charlotte Cato College of Education for Excellence in Research, Excellence in Teaching, Excellence in Diversity and for their Sustained Service to Public Schools.